NaveenKarippai/image-scraper/README.md

 ### Information
 ###### ImageDownloader.py
-* Include url of images sperated by newline chartacter in ImageCollection.txt file
+* Include url of images seperated by newline chartacter in ImageCollection.txt file
 * Execute ImageDownloader.py script and images will be downloaded to pictures directory

 ###### ImageScraper.py